Derrick-Jr/AKUMELS/README.md

 # AKUMELS – Association of Kenyatta University Medical Laboratory Science Students

-Welcome to the official web presence of **AKUMELS**, the Association of Kenyatta University Medical Laboratory Science Students.
+Welcome to the official web presence of **AKUMELS akumels.netlify.app**, the Association of Kenyatta University Medical Laboratory Science Students.
 This website showcases the mission, vision, community impact, and dynamic activities of the future leaders in medical diagnostics at Kenyatta University.

 ---